ArieSR91/install-debian/README.md

 $ ./install-kali
 ##### The above process is to add Kali Linux repository and changed Debian to Kali Linux
 ### ------------------------------------------
+### If Debian is already Kali Linux\follow this step to install GUI
+$ apt install xfce4